 Participation (attendance): Everyone is expected to be ready for class and participate in class discussions.
 You are required to attend all classes.
-If you are absent you will lose two (2) points from your total point total for FOUN 3000 for each unexcused absence.
+If you are absent, or have numerous tardiness or early departure, you will lose two (2) points from your total point for FOUN 3000 for each unexcused_absence.
 If you miss more than five classes, including excused absences, you will be assigned a grade of "FA" unless you withdraw from the course prior to midterm or receive approval after midterm to withdraw because the majority of absences are excused.
 You are expected to have read materials before coming to class.
 You are also responsible for reading all the materials whether it is discussed or not.